 As with save operations, it is always a good idea to check the status information displayed by the command to ensure the operation completed as expected.

-Add nodes to the cluster
+Add or remove nodes from the cluster

 To add nodes to the cluster, use the following procedure: